Skip to main content

 Information Has Value: RTS emphasizes attribution and acknowledgment practices in its micro-engagements and reflective prompts.
 Students learn to value the labor of knowledge production, recognize information privilege, and document the relational networks that support their projects.

-In short, RTS does not replicate the ACRL frames as a checklist.
-Instead, it animates the spirit of the Framework by treating research as an interpretive, rhetorical, and creative process.
-Students are invited to see themselves as learners, makers, and contributors whose work carries both intellectual and public stakes.
+RTS treats research as an interpretive, rhetorical, and creative process: students are invited to see themselves as learners, makers, and contributors whose work carries both intellectual and public stakes.
+I think that’s the gist of the Framework.

 Current Implementation Status